In collaboration with Waco Texas. Thank you for supporting the brands that support A Taste of Koko!

 3. Whisky tasting at Balcones Brewery

-Not only is Waco home to some of the best attractions in the state, but it’s also home to some of the best whisky.
+Not only is Waco home to some of the best attractions in the state, but it also showcases some of the best whisky and wineries.
 At Balcones Distilling, you get to try out some of the finest whisky that the Lone Star State has to offer, and you can even get a chance to see how it’s made.
-You can book a tour of the inside and get a chance to see the magical distilling process.
-Their bold and intense flavors pack quite the punch, which makes them all the better.
+You can book a tour of the inside and get a chance to see the magical distilling process, which showcases the craftsmanship behind their bold and intense flavors.
+Their whiskies pack quite the punch, which makes them all the better.
+Additionally, Waco is also known for its impressive wineries that offer a delightful selection of wines for connoisseurs to enjoy.

 4. Shop at the Findery

 Shopping in Waco is an experience in its own right, with one of the best places for it being the Findery.
 Sitting inside the Percy Medicine Building, the building alone is over a hundred years old.
 You can find multiple vendors throughout The Findery, each one selling a multitude of unique modern, vintage, and handmade home decor items.
 The biggest vendor in the outlet is Jute, which has many fun furniture options.
 You can also find other vendors selling a range of candles, clothes, and handmade jewelry.

 501 S 8th St

 5. Dr Pepper Museum

 Now the first thing that might’ve come to mind when you heard about Dr Pepper is their famous jingle “I’m a Pepper, you’re a Pepper….”
 Or you just remembered the fun taste of a cold Dr Pepper.
 The nostalgic museum features a range of knickknacks from the 40s, as well as major attractions like the 20,000-pound advertising board made of concrete painted in 1940.
 Since the soft drink originated in Waco during the mid-1880s, it was a major contributor to the town’s popularity at the time.

 Don’t miss the ice cream shop/soda fountain at the end where you can get a treat or your favorite soft drink.

 300 S 5th St, Waco, TX